Achu Rajamani

-Achu Rajamani often credited as Achu, is an Indian film score and soundtrack composer and singer.
+Arun R often credited as Achu Rajamani, is an Indian film score and soundtrack composer and singer.
 He has scored music for several Malayalam, Telugu and Tamil films.
-He made his music direction debut in the Telugu film Nenu Meeku Telusa...? in 2008.
+He made his music direction debut in the Telugu film Nenu Meeku Telusa? in 2008.

 Early life

 Achu is the grandson of music director B. A. Chidambaranath who is considered to be one among the pioneers of the Malayalam music industry.
-His father, Rajamani, was also a music director who scored for more than 1000 films in Tamil, Telugu, Kannada and Malayalam languages.
+His father, Rajamani, was also a music director and was widely known as the king of background score.
+Rajamani has scored for more than 1000 films in Tamil, Telugu, Kannada and Malayalam languages.
 He is a graduate from Loyola College, Chennai.

 Hailing from a musical family, Achu's natural interest was to become a pilot.
 He chose music over aviation and became a full-fledged musician.
-He also assisted prominent music director M. M. Keeravani for few years, before he became an independent Music Composer.
+He also assisted prominent music director M. M. Keeravani for few years, before he became an independent music composer.

 Career

 Achu has worked as a keyboard programmer for 410 songs and has programmed background music for over 175 films.
 He is also a professional pianist and has accompanied his father playing the piano to many of his compositions.
 He first played keyboard for Bollywood film Chup Chup Ke (2006) directed by Priyadarshan.
 He was the called upon to score the background music for the Malayalam film Keerthi Chakra's sequel film Kurukshetra (2008).
 Achu's background music was well appreciated.

-Following this short stint, Achu got his major break when he got to compose the songs and background score for the Telugu film Nenu Meeku Telusa...?
+Following this short stint, Achu got his major break when he got to compose the songs and background score for the Telugu film Nenu Meeku Telusa?
 (2008).
 His next work was for the Telugu remake of the Tamil film Polladhavan, named Kurradu (2009).

 Apart from composing, Achu also worked as a playback singer.
 His song "Take It Easy" for the Malayalam film Happy Husbands composed by M. Jayachandran was among the major hits of 2010.